Neel Motwani

 Neel Motwani is an Indian television actor known for portraying Advocate Neel Pathak in Yeh Hai Mohabbatein and Raj Bajwa in Waaris.

 Biography

 Motwani acted in the television series Waaris as Raj Bajwa.
 He previously appeared in Ye Hai Mohabbatein as Adovacte Neel Pathak and Bahu Hamari Rajni Kant, and other serials on Sony Entertainment Television, Colors TV and Zee TV.
 He gained popularity by playing a weird geek scientist named Devendra in the show Bahu Hamari Rajni Kant.

-Motwani is also a gifted singer, guitarist and keyboard player.
+Motwani is also a singer, guitarist and keyboard player.